UoA-eResearch/GPG-ro-crate-profile/index.md

 An *EncryptedGraphMessage* SHOULD record its status via `"actionStatus"`.
 E.g. `'actionStatus":"PotentialActionStatus"` for a message that is yet to be decrypted or sent.

-An *EncryptedGraphMessage* SHOULD record the message format of the message encrypted as `"encryptedGraph"` property via the `deliveryMethod` property.
+An *EncryptedGraphMessage* SHOULD record the encryption message format of the message encrypted as `"encryptedGraph"` property via the `deliveryMethod` property.

-An the `deliveryMethod` property of an *EncryptedGraphMessage* SHOULD point to a URI of a standard or documentation that provides context to identify and the message stored in `'encryptedGraph"` format, this SHOULD be sufficient to determine a decryption method for the message.
+The `deliveryMethod` property of an *EncryptedGraphMessage* SHOULD point to a URI of a standard or documentation that provides context to identify the message stored in `'encryptedGraph"` format, this SHOULD be sufficient to determine a decryption method for the message.
 For example "https://doi.org/10.17487/RFC4880" for PGP encrypted messages.

 Any *EncryptedGraphMessage* MUST list all `"recipients"` matching the complete set of `"recipients"` of any *EncryptedContextEntities* that were aggregated and encrypted as part of the *EncryptedGraphMessage*.

 Values specified in an *EncryptedGraphMessage*s `"recipients"` property SHOULD refer to other context entities within the graph via the `"recipients":[{"@id":"<id>"}]` format. *(they should not be raw strings or references to external files)*

 `"recipients"` of an  *EncryptedGraphMessage* SHOULD refer to the complete set of private key holders that are able to decrypt the message stored in `"encryptedGraph"`.
-They MAY list contact information to identify these individuals and  MAY identify their public keys via `"pubkeyFingerprints".
+They MAY list contact information to identify these individuals and  MAY identify their public keys via `"pubkey_fingerprints".

 ## Recipients